drako0812/DRAK-0/README.md

 1. [ChaiScript](https://github.com/ChaiScript/ChaiScript) this is added into the repo manually from github.
 2. [Boost.Nowide](https://github.com/artyom-beilis/nowide) this is added into repo manually from github.
+3. [randutils](https://gist.github.com/imneme/540829265469e673d045) this is added into the repo manually from github.